Protecting our forests

 In 2010, together with other organisations in our industry, we committed to achieving zero net deforestation (PDF | 167KB) associated with four commodities (palm oil, soy, paper and board (PDF | 173KB) and beef) by 2020.

 We’re the world’s largest single buyer of palm oil – purchasing 3% of global production each year – so we’re focusing on playing a leadership role in breaking the link between palm oil production and deforestation.
 We also buy other commodities associated with a risk of deforestation, including soy and paper and board.
-However, we believe that transparency helps us to build a more sustainable supply chain, which is why we have disclosed our direct suppliers of all of these commodity groups.
+We believe that transparency helps us to build a more sustainable supply chain, which is why we have disclosed our direct suppliers of all of these commodity groups.

 We want to use this purchasing power to transform these sectors – through partnerships, advocacy and committed work on the ground.
 Our scale enables us to have an impact but even so, we can’t achieve the level of change needed on our own.